Hand formula: Mathematical rationale

 The Hand formula attempts to formalize the intuitive notion that when the expected loss $\mathbb{E}(L)$ exceeds the cost of taking precautions, the duty of care has been breached:$$\mathbb{E}(L) > B$$To assess the expected loss, statistical methods, such as regression analysis, may be used.
 A common metric for quantifying losses in the case of work accidents is the present value of lost future earnings and medical costs associated with the accident.
 In the case when the probability of loss is assumed to be a single number $P$, and $L$ is the loss from the event occurring, the familiar form of the Hand formula is recovered.
 More generally, for continuous outcomes the Hand formula takes form:$$\int_{\Omega} Lf(L)dL > B$$where $\Omega$ is the domain for losses and $f(L)$ is the probability density function of losses.
 Assuming that losses are positive, common choices for loss distributions include the gamma, lognormal, and Weibull distributions.

 Criticism

 Critics point out that term "gravity of loss (L)" is vague, and could entail a wide variety of damages, from a scratched fender to several dead victims.
 Even then, on top of that, how exactly a juror should determine a value for such a loss is abstract in itself.
 The speculative nature of the rule also seizes upon how a juror should determine the probability of loss (P).

 Additionally, the rule fails to account for possible alternatives, whether it be the use of alternate methods to reach the same outcome, or abandoning the risky activity altogether.

+Research indicates that the way laypeople (like jurors) judge negligence is often inconsistent with Hand Formula analysis, even when they have complete information about B, P, and L. People tend to give more weight to PL, and less weight to B, than the Hand Formula prescribes, and when available, they rely more heavily on information about custom than information about cost-justification under the formula.

 Human teams estimating risk need to guard against judgment errors, cf. absolute probability judgement.